Repair and Maintenance Service for Industrial Robotics

 The maintenance tasks a robot requires will depend on the exact model and the way it is used, but some common tasks to list in a maintenance schedule include:

-- Inspection: Monitor robots while in motion, paying attention to repeatability, the brake, harness and cables and listening for unusual noises or excessive vibrations.
+- Inspection: Monitor robots while in motion, paying attention to repeatability, the brake, wiring harness and cables and listening for unusual noises or excessive vibrations.
 Visually inspect parts like controller cables and their connections, cooling fans, safety equipment, teach pendant and power supplies.
 Staff members can inspect the robots, but it’s best to schedule a routine inspection with a professional who is more likely to detect possible issues.

 - Bolt tightening: Look and feel for any loose external bolts and tighten them.
 Staff can complete this task on their own, or a technician can address these issues during a professional inspection.

 - Data backup: Backing up robots’ data periodically will be helpful if your business ever experiences equipment failure.
 You can back up your robots’ data individually or use software to back up data for all the robots that are on the same network.

 - Electrical maintenance: Minor and major electrical maintenance is an expected part of industrial robot maintenance.
 This is a good example of a task your company should leave to the professionals.
 Minor electrical maintenance should happen more frequently.

 - Lubrication: Grease the joints, bushing and balancer according to the manual or check to ensure these areas are already well lubricated.
 This is a task your staff can likely complete.